-Wall-mount the switch horizontally
+Wall-mount the switch

-The bottom panel of the switch provides two VESA mount holes at an exact distance of 2.95 in.
-(75 mm), center-to-center, so that you can mount the switch horizontally to a wall.
+The bottom panel of the switch provides four VESA mount holes that allow you to mount the switch to a wall.
 The switch ships with wall-mount screws and anchors that you can secure to a wall and attach the switch to.
+Although you could use only two screws, we recommend that you use four screws for greater stability.